ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 ### Tableau
 {: #tableau}

-These instructions explain how to connect Tableau to a Data Virtualization instance and apply to Tableau Desktop<!--version 8.x-->, but you can use similar steps for other Tableau tools.
+These instructions explain how to connect Tableau to a {{site.data.keyword.dv_short}} instance and apply to Tableau Desktop<!--version 8.x-->, but you can use similar steps for other Tableau tools.
 {: shortdesc}

 #### Prerequisites
 {: #prereq_1}

-Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 #### Procedure
 {: #procedure_1}